Beetlejuice Beetlejuice

-Beetlejuice Beetlejuice is a 2024 American gothic dark fantasy comedy horror film directed by Tim Burton from a screenplay by Alfred Gough and Miles Millar.
-A sequel to Beetlejuice (1988), the film stars Michael Keaton, Winona Ryder and Catherine O'Hara reprising their roles alongside new cast members Justin Theroux, Monica Bellucci, Jenna Ortega and Willem Dafoe.
+Beetlejuice Beetlejuice (stylized on-screen as Beetlejuice Beetlejuice: 2024 A.D.) is a 2024 American Gothic comedy horror film directed and co-produced by Tim Burton, from a screenplay by Alfred Gough and Miles Millar.
+A sequel to Beetlejuice (1988), the film stars Michael Keaton, Winona Ryder and Catherine O'Hara reprising their roles, with Justin Theroux, Monica Bellucci, Jenna Ortega and Willem Dafoe joining the cast.
 Set more than three decades after the first film, it follows Lydia Deetz, now a mother, struggling to keep her family together in the wake of a loss as Betelgeuse (Note: The title character's name is variously spelled "Betelgeuse", "Beetle Juice", and "Beetlejuice" in the film, script, and credits.
-The "Betelgeuse" spelling is used throughout this article for consistency.) returns to haunt her.
+The “Beetlejuice" spelling is used throughout this article for consistency.) returns to haunt her.

-After the success of Beetlejuice, plans for a sequel were announced by The Geffen Film Company, its original producers, and little materialized until 2011 when Warner Bros.
-Pictures hired Seth Grahame-Smith to pitch a story, which went through numerous revisions before being shelved in late 2019.
+After the success of Beetlejuice, plans for a sequel were announced by The Geffen Film Company, its original producers, and little materialized until 2011 when Warner Bros. hired Seth Grahame-Smith to pitch a story, which went through numerous revisions before being shelved in late 2019.
 Plans for a sequel were revived in early 2022, with Burton set to co-produce with Brad Pitt's studio Plan B Entertainment.
 After the casting process finished in early 2023, principal photography, supervised by cinematographer Haris Zambarloukos, took place in parts of England and the U.S. from May to November, despite being suspended for four months due to the 2023 actors' strike.
 The official title was revealed in February 2024.
 During post-production, editing was handled by Jay Prychidny and the score was composed by longtime Burton collaborator Danny Elfman.

-Beetlejuice Beetlejuice opened the 81st Venice International Film Festival on August 28, 2024 and was theatrically released on September 6, 2024 in the United States and Canada.
+Beetlejuice Beetlejuice opened the 81st Venice International Film Festival on August 28, 2024, and was theatrically released in the United States and Canada on September 6.
 The film received generally positive reviews from critics and grossed $452 million worldwide.